Lowercases/libxmem/README.md

 ```
 and the functions will be redirected to the standard library counterparts.

+The end-user shouldn't be burdened with a dependency on libxmem.h, so it's a good practice to guard
+`#include <libxmem.h>` with `#if ENABLE_LIBXMEM` or similar.

 ## Integrating to an existing project

 ### System-wide or local install